LeonaMc/ZeroDayAs3/README.md

        can view the number of students with x nationality and the amount of students that are male vs female.
        Creation of Staff Functionality such that the staff can add new module, view all modules and edit pre-existing modules.
+       Get functionality to check student has paid before they enrol working.
+       Get functionality that allows staff to input grades working.
+Get these grades to appear on a new page for staff to view.
+       Allow students to view their grades.
        Refactoring & Debugging.

 Anna: